emilel/dotfiles/setup/.setup/README.md

 settings for read-only files. `view` can therefore be used as a fast pager, with the same look and feel like `nvim`.

-Check permissions for `~/.vim/undo` to make sure no other users can see your edit history.

 ### tmux

 Install Tmux Plugin Manager by running: